 There may be other worthy cinematic duos, but for me, their films remain the greatest director/actor collaborations of all time.

+The phoenix that rose from the ashes.
+A maverick who never fit at the studios and was summarily cast out of Hollywood and was adrift for over a decade before blasting back onto the scene stronger than ever.
 Favorite Film: 3 Women.
 But if you get a chance, check out his classic 70's films during his golden age.
 Also, if you can, try and get your hands on Streamers.
 Not available on DVD, but occasionally shows up on TV.
 Awesome.

 An epic filmmaker.
 He'd probably have been happy working in the 50's and 60's making gigantic films.
 Luckily, he's here now and creates meticulous, highly entertaining films.
+Favorite Film: Alien.

 Paul Thomas Anderson